-Laryngospasm refers to a sudden spasm of the vocal cords.
-Laryngospasms are often a symptom of an underlying condition.
+Laryngospasms are spasms of the vocal cords that occur as a result of another condition.
 Sometimes they can happen as a result of anxiety or stress.
-They can also happen as a symptom of asthma, gastroesophageal reflux disease (GERD), or vocal cord dysfunction.
-Sometimes they happen for reasons that cannot be determined.
+They can also occur as a symptom of asthma, gastroesophageal reflux disease (GERD), or vocal cord dysfunction.
+Sometimes they happen for reasons that can’t be determined.

-Laryngospasms usually last for less than a minute.
-During that time, you cannot speak or breathe.
-Laryngospasms are not usually an indicator of a serious problem, and generally they aren’t fatal.
+Laryngospasms are rare and usually last for less than a minute.
+During that time, you should be able to speak or breathe.
+They’re not usually an indicator of a serious problem and, generally speaking, they aren’t fatal.
 You may experience a laryngospasm once and never have one again.

 If you’re having recurring laryngospasms, they’re probably a symptom of something else.

 GERD is characterized by stomach acid or undigested food coming back up your esophagus.
-If this acid or food matter touches your larynx, where your vocal cords are, it may trigger them to spasm and constrict.
+If this acid or food matter touches the larynx, where your vocal cords are, it may trigger the cords to spasm and constrict.

-Vocal cord dysfunction
+Vocal cord dysfunction or asthma

 Asthma is an immune system reaction that’s triggered by an air pollutant or vigorous breathing.
 Though vocal cord dysfunction and asthma require different kinds of treatment, they have many of the same symptoms.